-Walked a friend who has had too much to drink or is very high home from a party, or other social event.
-Never Sometimes A few times Most of the Time Always N/A Talked to the friends of a drunk or high person to make sure they don't leave him/her/them behind at a party, bar, or other social event.
-Never Sometimes A few times Most of the Time Always N/A Spoke up against sexist jokes.
-Never Sometimes A few times Most of the Time Always N/A Tried to distract someone who was trying to take a drunk or high person to another room or trying to get them to do something sexual.

-Ask someone who looks very upset at a party if they are okay or need help.
-Never Sometimes A few times Most of the Time Always N/A

-Intervene with a friend who was being physically abusive to another person.

-Never Sometimes A few times Most of the Time Always N/A
+• Walked a friend who has had too much to drink or is very high home from a party, or othe social event.
+Never Sometimes A few times Most of the Time Always N/A • Talked to the friends of a drunk or high person to make sure they don't leave him/her/them behind at a party, bar, or other social event.
+Never Sometimes A few times Most of the Time Always N/A • Spoke up agair nst sexist jokes.
+Never Sometimes A few times Most of the Time Always N/A • Tried to distract someone who was trying to take a drunk or high person to another room of trying to get them to do something sexual.
+Never Sometimes A few times Most of the Time Always N/A • Ask someone who looks very upset at a party if they are okay or need help.
+Never Sometimes A few times Most of the Time Always N/A • Intervene with a friend who v vas being physica ally abusive to another person.
+Never Sometimes A few times Most of the Time Always N/A • Intervene with a friend who v vas being verball y abusive to another po erson.
 Never Sometimes A few times Most of the Time Always N/A